zzzprojects/docs/entityframework.net/pages/querying-data/stored-procedure.md

 ## What is Stored Procedure?

-A stored procedure a SQL code that you can save so that the code can be reused over and over again.
+A stored procedure is a SQL code that you can save so that the code can be reused over and over again.

  - If you have an SQL query that you write over and over again, save it as a stored procedure, and then call it to execute it.
  - You can also pass parameters to a stored procedure so that the stored procedure can act based on the parameter value(s) that is passed.